Bibliometrics - learn more

 Metrics used in bibliometrics

-There are a numerous metrics used in bibliometrics and we list only a few below, for more metrics and their definition see the Metrics Toolkit.
-Please note that such indicators should not be used as standalone figures, since they may dependent on their context.
+There are numerous metrics used in bibliometrics and we list only a few below, for more metrics and their definition see the Metrics Toolkit.
+Please note that such indicators should not be used as standalone figures, since they may depend on their context.

 Please note that the JIF should not be counted as a qualitative indicator for any author's work.
 It measures citations on a journal's level and cannot be seen as indicator for an individual article.